 Spring is a popular time of year to give the entire house a good cleaning.
 However, you should clean three important areas during winter too.
 For a safe household throughout winter, clean your carpet, fireplace and dryer house.

 Most people spend more time inside their homes during the winter, making this season a good time for professional carpet cleaning.
+According to All Ready Janitorial, dust, allergens, and bacteria get trapped in your carpet.
 You don’t want to breathe the built-up pollutants and allergens from your carpet throughout winter.
 Your carpet will dry faster when you clean it during the winter as well because your heating system is running.
 A lot of dirt tends to be tracked inside the house during winter, which is why it’s usually the best time to have a deep cleaning.
 You don’t want to give the dirt time to settle into your carpet.
 Going too long without carpet cleaning can result in permanent damage.

 Clean Your Chimney